nextstrain/docs.nextstrain.org/src/reference/glossary.rst

    narrative

-      A method of data-driven storytelling with interactive views of :term:`datasets <dataset>` displayed alongside multiple pages (or slides) of text and images.
+      A method of data-driven storytelling with interactive views of :term:`phylogenetic datasets<phylogenetic dataset>` displayed alongside multiple pages (or slides) of text and images.
       Saved as a Markdown file with extended syntax to support additional displays.

       Viewable on nextstrain.org or with :term:`Auspice` via the :doc:`cli:commands/view` or :doc:`auspice view <auspice:introduction/how-to-run>` commands.